AlexeySlvv/tomato/README.md

-# Potato: A Lightweight Tool for Debugging and Testing Python Code
+# Potato: A Lightweight Python Library for Debugging and Testing Python Code

 ## What is Potato?